brmorillo/utils/README.md

 ## Project Description

-**@brmorillo/utils** is a JavaScript utility library designed to simplify common tasks by providing straightforward and efficient implementations for developers.
-It is designed to work seamlessly in both Node.js and browser environments, ensuring flexibility and usability.
+**@brmorillo/utils** is a TypeScript utility library designed to simplify common tasks by providing efficient and reusable implementations.
+It works seamlessly in both Node.js and browser environments.

 ---